Make Quick Pickled Beets, Easy and Sugar-Free

 How to Store Quick-Pickled Beetroot Slices

-Store jars of Quick Pickled Beets in the refrigerator, just as you would with an opened jar of pre-made pickled beets.
+Store jars of Quick Pickled Beets in the refrigerator, just like you would with an opened jar of pre-made pickled beets.

 Quick Pickled Beets are in a white bowl on a marble countertop